ZachBeta/slopcore_yaj_rpg/web/hack_the_planet.md

 # Neon Dominance Web Version - Development Roadmap

+## open world game

+* player colors are not consistent - red player should be red on both clients, blue player same
+* maps are different - let's generate that on server start and find a way to relay that to the player
+* generate a random username in the form "adjective noun"

+## soon

 * [ ] the demo only runs thru part of a player turn, it should get thru to someone winning
 * [ ] explore in browser LLM calls https://developer.chrome.com/docs/ai/built-in